Akaneiro ni Somaru Saka

 Akaneiro ni Somaru Saka (あかね色に染まる坂), also known in short as Akasaka, is a Japanese adult visual novel developed by Feng and first released for Windows as a DVD on July 27, 2007.
 A version without adult content was released under the title Akaneiro ni Somaru Saka: Parallel on July 31, 2008, by GN Software for the PlayStation 2.
 A port of this version of the game was released for the PlayStation Portable on December 17, 2009, under the title Akaneiro ni Somaru Saka: Portable.
-The gameplay in Akaneiro ni Somaru Saka follows a plot line which offers predetermined scenarios with courses of interaction, and focuses on the appeal of the six female main characters.
-Two light novels were produced in December 2007 and February 2008 written by different authors, and an Internet radio show began in April 2008.
+The gameplay of Akaneiro ni Somaru Saka follows a plot line which offers predetermined scenarios with courses of interaction, and focuses on the appeal of the six female main characters.

+Two light novels were produced between December 2007 and February 2008 written by different authors, and an Internet radio show began in April 2008.
 A manga adaptation began serialization in Kadokawa Shoten's seinen magazine Comp Ace on June 26, 2008, illustrated by Homare Sakazuki.
 An anime adaptation produced by TNK and directed by Keitaro Motonaga aired in Japan between October and December 2008.

 Gameplay

 An average conversation in Akaneiro ni Somaru Saka featuring the main character talking to Tsukasa.

-Akaneiro ni Somaru Sakas gameplay requires little interaction from the player as most of the duration of the game is spent simply reading the text that appears on the screen which represents either dialogue between the various characters or the inner thoughts of the protagonist.
+The gameplay of Akaneiro ni Somaru Saka requires little interaction from the player as most of the duration of the game is spent simply reading the text that appears on the screen which represents either dialogue between the various characters or the inner thoughts of the protagonist.
 Every so often, the player will come to a point where he or she is given the chance to choose from multiple options.
 The time between these points is variable and can occur anywhere from a minute to much longer.
 Gameplay pauses at these points and depending on which choice the player makes, the plot will progress in a specific direction.
 In the original version, there are six main plot lines that the player will have the chance to experience, one for each of the heroines in the story.
 This number increases to seven with the PlayStation 2 version.
-To view all the plot lines, the player will have to replay the game multiple times and make different decisions to progress the plot in an alternate direction.
-One of the goals of the gameplay from the PC version is for the player to enable the viewing of sex scenes depicting the protagonist, Jun'ichi, and one of the six heroines having sex.
+The player needs to replay the game multiple times and make different decisions to progress the plot in an alternate direction to view all storylines.
+One of the goals of the gameplay from the PC version is enabling them to view sex scenes depicting the protagonist, Jun'ichi, and six heroines.